ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net_maui/how-to-1.md

 ![fig5](figures/05.png)

-Then, accept any other license terms that appear, including Android SDK - License Agreement.
+Then, accept any other license terms that appear, including the Android SDK - License Agreement.

 Your project should be now ready.
 Next, open the Solution Explorer (View -> Solution Explorer) to view the created projects: